jodha/SimpleRenderEngine/README.md

 ### Windows

-SRE is fully supported using the MSYS2 Linux-like environment.
+SRE is fully supported using the MSYS2 "Linux-like" environment.
+It is possible to build SRE with Microsoft Visual Studio, but several warnings have not been addressed and several manual steps need to be taken inside Visual Studio to build successfully.

+#### Install MSYS2 and Packages

 Go to the MSYS2 site <https://www.msys2.org/> and follow instructions to install MSYS2 and mingw64.

-## Install MSYS2 Packages

 Open 'MSYS2 MinGW64 64-bit' command line from 'MSYS2 64bit' folder in the
 Windows Start Menu and then run: